InsideTechnologies/OMS-Veeam/README.md

-# OMS-Veeam
+# Welcome to Veeam Solution for OMS

-This solution for Microsoft Operations Management Suite allows you to monitor:
+This free Intelligent Pack for Operations Management Suite allows you to monitor:

 - Veeam Backup & Replication Server
 - Veeam Agent for Windows